Lancaster University

 Lancaster University (officially The University of Lancaster) is a collegiate public research university in Lancaster, Lancashire, England.
 The university was established in 1964 by royal charter, as one of several new universities created in the 1960s.

 The university was initially based in St Leonard's Gate in the city centre, before starting a move in 1967 to a purpose-built campus located on 300 acre at Bailrigg, 4 km to the south of the city.
 The campus buildings are arranged around a central walkway known as the Spine, which is connected to a central plaza, named Alexandra Square in honour of its first chancellor, Princess Alexandra.

 Lancaster is a residential collegiate university; the colleges are weakly autonomous.
 The eight undergraduate colleges are named after places in the historic county of Lancashire, and each has its own campus residence blocks, common rooms, administrative staff and bars.

-Lancaster has ranked in the top fifteen in all three UK national league tables for the past 10 years, and received a Gold rating in the Government's 2017 and 2023 Teaching Excellence Framework.
-The annual income of the institution for 2023/24 was £401.7 million of which £48.5 million was from research grants and contracts, with an expenditure of £290.7 million.
+Lancaster has ranked in the top thirty, previously consistently top 15 prior to 2027, in all three UK national league tables for the past 10 years, and received a Gold rating in the Government's 2017 and 2023 Teaching Excellence Framework.
+The annual income of the institution for 2024/25 was £428.4 million of which £49.3 million was from research grants and contracts, with an expenditure of £389.1 million.

 Lancaster is a member of the N8 Group of research universities, which also includes the universities of Durham, Leeds, Liverpool, Manchester, Newcastle, Sheffield and York.
 Since 2015, Alan Milburn has been the university's chancellor.